 Call your county offices, to find out who the mental health county commissioner is in your county.
-Then request a meeting with him/her and make it clear what your loved one needs.
-This person may or may not be able to help, but letting this person know about your loved one will expand the web of individuals aware of your veteran’s situation.
+Request a meeting and make it clear what your veteran needs.
+This person may or may not be able to help, but they will expand the web of individuals aware of your veteran’s situation.

 Incompetent to stand trial:

-Veterans Defender Resource, presented by the Texas Indigent Defense Commission.
+Veterans Defender Resource presented by the Texas Indigent Defense Commission.
 Local officials in Texas counties are authorized to establish Veterans Courts.
 This publication provides county and court officials with resources that may be helpful as they consider the design and implementation of a Veterans Court in their own communities.
 Read here how this Commission has awarded funding to counties to support their efforts to provide specialized defender programs that represent defendants with mental health issues, including the first stand-alone mental health public defender in the nation.